chetos-dev/chetos-dev/README.md

 - 👋 Hi, I’m @chetos-dev

 - 👀 I’m interested in mechatronics and automatization
-- 🌱 I’m currently learning oython
+- 🌱 I’m currently learning piton
 -
 - 📫 How to reach me ..., idk, just send me a msg or sth. yeah, I know this is the default description, I might not change it. :)